osamaishtiaq/osamaishtiaq.github.io/README.md

 * Risk Analysis Systems (Worked on developing KYC processes and implemented business rules in a product)
 * Ecommerce Applications (using Shopify)
 * Data warehouse Applications and ETL Tools Development
-* Enterprise Data Management systems built and deployed using .Net Microsoft technologies on-premise as well as cloud infrastructure.
 * Health Care Systems built on OpenEHR and FHIR Specifications

 ### Front End